giriprinceton/cloudina/figure_2/figure_2.md

 Run this code using the following commands:

-1. First, process the points shapefile and produce vario_specs, out_points, and classes .mat files.
+1. First, process the points shapefile and produce the required *vario_specs, out_points, and classes* .mat files.
 ```
 fit_data('arc_files', 'dried_survey_joined.shp');
 ```